 It’s always good practice to look at a platform's previous performance before signing up and investing money.
 If you can’t find a platform’s basic statistics, you should almost certainly treat this as a red flag.

-When searching for initial information about Crowdestor, we found the following basic stats on the platform's homepage (which is no longer available):
+When searching for initial information about Crowdestor, we found some basic stats on the platform's website.

 Some of the crowdfunding platforms, Crowdestor included, offer special promo codes that reward new investors with a cashback bonus.